Best New York City Christmas Light Tours

 If you have doubts about whether to do this cruise, here is this post on How much does a Hudson River cruise in New York cost and you will see different alternatives.

-- The duration: between an hour and a half and two hours.
+• Duration: between one and a half and two hours.
 The duration of the Hudson River cruise is between one and a half and two hours.

-4. Enjoy the magic of Christmas in a very special transport
+4. Enjoy the magic of Christmas on a very special transport

 If flying over New York is already a spectacle in itself, imagine what it can be like to see the Christmas lights from the sky with a helicopter flight from New Jersey.
 With a ride of about 30 minutes, you can see the main monuments of the city illuminated.